ibexa/documentation-developer/docs/users/user_management_guide.md

 The flexible authentication methods and permission management help safeguard sensitive data and maintain security.

+With the ability to define and manage user roles and permissions, clients can ensure that sensitive data and actions are protected.
+User management helps prevent unauthorized access.

 ### Efficient User Onboarding

 Invitations and easy account creation streamline the process of onboarding new users.